 The accuracy heatmaps over U. S. land are presented in the Figure \ref{fig:tercile_precip_ncep} for NCEP-CFSv2 dataset.
 The plots corresponding to the learning-based methods show the best results, especially at the West Coast, Colorado and North America.

-The accuracy heatmaps over U. S. land are presented in the Figure \ref{fig:tercile_precip_nasa} for NASA-GMAO dataset.
-The plots corresponding to the learning-based methods show the best results, the ensemble average's figure has the most red regions.
+The accuracy heatmaps over the U. S. land are presented in Figure \ref{fig:tercile_precip_nasa} for the NASA-GMAO dataset.
+The plots corresponding to the learning-based methods show the best results, the ensemble mean's figure has the most red regions.